Open accessibility options

 Legal basis

-The use of web analytics requires your consent, which we have obtained through our cookie popup.
-According to Art.
-6 (1) (a) GDPR (consent), constitutes the legal basis for the processing of personal data, as may occur when collected through web analytics tools.
+The use of web analytics requires your consent, which we obtained via our cookie popup.
+According to Article 6(1)(a) GDPR (consent), constitutes the legal basis for the processing of personal data, as may occur when collected by web analytics tools.

-In addition to consent, we have a legitimate interest in analyzing the behavior of website visitors and thus improving our offering technically and economically.
-Web analytics helps us detect website errors, identify attacks, and improve efficiency.
-The legal basis for this is Art.
-6 (1) (f) GDPR (legitimate interests) .
+In addition to obtaining your consent, we have a legitimate interest in analyzing website visitor behavior to improve our services both technically and economically.
+Web analytics helps us identify website errors, detect attacks, and improve efficiency.
+The legal basis for this is Article 6(1)(f) GDPR (Legitimate Interests).
 However, we only use these tools if you have given your consent.

 Since web analytics tools use cookies, we also recommend reading our general privacy policy on cookies.
 To learn exactly which of your data is stored and processed, you should read the privacy policies of the respective tools.